The Asymptotics of the Expected Betti Numbers of Preferential Attachment Clique Complexes: Proof of

 Since the top-right group contains $\psi\varphi^{-1} H_q(X, X - v)$, it must have positive rank.
 The first claim then follows.

 For the second claim, the case for $q = 0$ is trivial.
 For $q > 0$, suppose for contradiction that $X$ has strictly fewer than $2q + 2$ vertices.

 We first consider the main case when there is a vertex $v$ connected to the vertex in $A$.
 The first claim implies $\beta_{q-1}(\text{Lk}_X(v), A) > 0$.
 Therefore, $\text{Lk}_X(v)$ has an $(A, q-1)$-clique-minimal subcomplex, and hence by induction, the link has at least $2q$ nodes.
 Since we have assumed $X$ has strictly fewer than $2q + 2$ vertices, all nodes other than $v$ are in the link.
 In other words, $X$ is $\text{St}_X(v)$, and hence is contractible, contradictory to the assumption of $(A, q)$-clique minimality.
-Now, we consider the case when the vertex $a$ in $A$ is not connected to any other vertices in $X$.
-Since $\beta_q(X, A) > 0$, $X$ must have an edge whose endpoints, say $v$ and $w$ are not $a$.
-It can be directly verified that $X - A$ is $(\{w\}, q)$-clique minimal.
+[Removed redundant paragraph.]

 We now consider the case when $A$ is not connected to any other vertices.
 Since $\beta_q(X, A) > 0$, $X - A$ has at least one edge, say with endpoints $v, w$ in $X - A$.
 It can be directly verified that $X - A$ is $q$-minimal, and hence $(\{w\}, q)$-minimal.
 The main case above implies $X-A$ has at least $2q+2$ vertices, and hence $X$ does too. \end{proof}